-The Company has entered into an interest rate agreement which caps SONIA at 1.3807%.
-The agreement took effect from May 2018 and remains in effect until the loan is repaid in 2023.
-The liability represents the forecast increase in interest payable as a result of this agreement over the remaining life of the loan at the year end.
+The Company entered into an interest rate agreement which caps SONIA at 1.3807%.
+The agreement took effect from May 2018 and remained in effect until the loan was repaid in April 2023.
 The fair value at the year end is calculated based on observable interest rates.